India’s Struggle Against Malnutrition—Is the ICDS Program the Answer?

 Integrated Child Development Scheme is a national programme for combating widespread child malnutrition

 Almost half of India’s children are stunted, endangering their life and human capital formation significantly.
 India’s only national program for combating widespread child malnutrition is Integrated Child Development Scheme (ICDS).
-Using DHS data from 2005 to 2006 on child-level participation in ICDS, I assess the impact of its flagship supplementary nutrition program on children’s physical growth.
-Using matching and difference-in-difference estimators, I find that girls 0–2 years old receiving supplementary feeding intensely are at least 1 cm (0.4 z-score) taller than those not receiving it in rural India.
+Using DHS data from 2005 to 2006 on child-level participation in ICDS, the author assesses the impact of its flagship supplementary nutrition program on children’s physical growth.
+Using matching and difference-in-difference estimators, the author find that girls 0–2 years old receiving supplementary feeding intensely are at least 1 cm (0.4 z-score) taller than those not receiving it in rural India.
 The estimates are similar for boys aged 0–2 but less robust.

 Jain, M. India’s Struggle Against MalnutritionIs the ICDS Program the Answer?
 World Development (2015) 67: 72-89.
 [DOI: 10.1016/j.worlddev.2014.10.006]